 Privacy Ratings

-At home and in schools and districts, parents and educators make decisions about privacy based on their specific needs.
-The privacy evaluation process is designed to support families and educators as they make informed choices about the media and technology they use with kids at home or in the classroom.
-Our expert reviewers read the privacy policies and terms of use for hundreds of products in order to evaluate those tools across key privacy concerns.
-Then, each one is assigned one of the following ratings:
+At home and in schools and districts, consumers, parents, and educators make decisions about privacy based on their specific needs.
+The Common Sense privacy evaluation process is designed to support families and educators as they make informed choices about the media and technology they use themselves and with their kids at home or students in the classroom.
+Our expert reviewers read the privacy policies and terms of use for thousands of products in order to evaluate those tools across key privacy concerns and provide the same rating across different types of evaluations.
+Each privacy evaluation is assigned one of the following privacy ratings to help support making informed decisions:

-Does not meet our recommendations for privacy and security practices; and
+Does not meet our recommendations for privacy and security practices

 Learn more about the rating questions used to determine a product's rating.

-Every product with a privacy rating includes an overall evaluation score.
-A higher score (up to 100%) means the product provides more transparent and comprehensive privacy policies with better practices to protect user data.
-The overall score is not an average of the individual evaluation concern scores, but rather is a percentage of the number of points earned for basic evaluation questions.
-Products that receive a high overall score are not necessarily problem-free, because they can receive either a "pass" or "warning" rating depending on how they answer the most important rating questions questions.
-Similarly, products with a low overall score are not necessarily unsafe, because they can receive either a "pass" or "warning" rating.
+Only comprehensive Basic and Full Evaluations display an Overall Evaluation Score on the same thirty (30) evaluation questions that are a representative sample of the most important privacy, safety, security, and compliance related issues.
+A higher score (up to 100%) means the product provides more transparent and comprehensive privacy policies with better practices that protect user data across a wide range of privacy issues.
+The overall score is not an average of the individual Evaluation Concern category scores, but rather is a percentage of the number of points earned for answering basic evaluation questions.
+Products that receive a high overall score are not necessarily problem-free, because they can receive either a Pass or Warning rating depending on how they answer the most important rating questions questions.
+Similarly, products with a low overall score are not necessarily unsafe, because they can receive either a Pass or Warning rating.

 For example, here is a privacy rating with an overall score: